Rain, slick roads cause multiple car crashes in Fresno County, CHP says

 FRESNO, Calif.
-(KSEE) — This weekend’s storm brought some much-needed rain to the Valley, but it’s also causing some traffic concerns.
+(KGPE) — This weekend’s storm brought some much-needed rain to the Valley, but it’s also causing some traffic concerns.

 The California Highway Patrol reported at least 12 weather-related car crashes in Fresno County all before 1:30 p.m.